-If you are on the Standard or Pro plan, your store automatically comes with the Custom Domain feature and you can add your custom domain by logging into Selz and clicking on Store > Settings > Domain > Manage or just click here
+The Custom Domain feature lets you add your custom domain by logging in and clicking on Settings > Store > Domain > Manage.

-After selecting 'Manage' decide whether you would like to do one on the following:
+After selecting 'Manage' choose one of the following:

-- Free Selz domain - Customize your free Selz.com subdomain which is included in all of our plans in the format: yourstore.selz.com
+- Free domain - Customize your free subdomain which is included in all of our plans in the format: yourstore.selz.com

-- Existing domain - Add an existing domain that you purchased previously to your Selz store by selecting this option
+- Existing domain - Add an existing domain that you purchased prior to building your online store by selecting this option

 If you are US-based, you can set up a custom domain with Google Domains and your domain should sync automatically after purchase.
 If your domain does not sync, you might need to reach out to your domain registrar to ensure that the DNS is set up correctly.

-If you are outside of the US, the fastest and easiest way to get setup is to buy through our partner iwantmyname.
-Otherwise, you can purchase through any other domain registrar such as GoDaddy, name.com, namecheap, BlueHost.
+If you are outside of the US, the fastest and easiest way to get set up is to buy through our partner iwantmyname

-If you have an existing domain that you purchased, you'll need to set up what's called a DNS record to point to your store on Selz.
+If you have an existing domain that you purchased, you'll need to set up what's called a DNS record to point to your store.
 DNS records can be set up through the registrar's control panel.
 Since every registrar has a different setup, contact them for assistance if you're unsure.

-The DNS setup varies depends on what type of URL you want to use.
+The DNS setup varies depending on what type of URL you want to use.
 There are two options to set this up:

-If you want to use the domain just for your Selz store, you need to create or edit two DNS records:
+If you want to use the domain just for your store, you need to create or edit your DNS records:

 CNAMErecord for www that points to